SuheylZ/GenericDataManager/README.md

+**Release Notes for version 1.5.5
+- Fixed the issue in QuickLock that causesed it to be in locked state at creation sometimes
+- Fixed the issue of "cannot start a new transaction" on DbContext when multiple threads are involved
+- DataManager correctly keeps track of DbContexts with the threads
+- DataManager requires ConnectionParameters struct for initialization rather than multiple parameters
+- DataManager throws exception if disposed when the DbContext seem to be in use by other threads
+- multiple threads can simaltaneously access database without locking each other in isolated manner (Entities attached to different thread's DbContext cannot be used by other threads unless detached).

 # GenericDataManager
 A generic data manager which  is thread safe and implements Repository pattern.
 All that you have to provide is
  - A connection string that you commonly use without the entity framework model.